elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Sklearn-Classification-Regression.md

 ---

-## Cassification Support in Scikit-learn
+## Classification Support in Scikit-learn
   * The following algorithms are well-represented in Scikit-learn:
     - Linear methods: SVM, Logistic Regression
     - Decision trees